SopiMlab/DeepLearningWithAudio18/Documentation/UsingWavegan.md

 * ```ImportError: No module named 'tensorflow.contrib.ffmpeg.ops'```
   * This is the reason you need a Mac or Linux to make TFRECORDS, if you solve this, please let us know.
+* ```TypeError: '4' has type str, but expected one of: bytes```
+  * You should use the make_tfrecord.py script that is included in this folder.
+The original one does not work.

 ### Training with your own audio
 NOTE: you need a Mac or Linux machine for this.
 But you DON’T need a GPU.